This is the multi-page printable view of this section. Click here to print.

 How-to guides

-Users can create the Block Storage service by entering required information through the Samsung Cloud Platform Console and selecting detailed options.
+Users can create the service by entering the required information for Block Storage and selecting detailed options through the Samsung Cloud Platform Console.

 1. Click the All Services > Compute > Virtual Server menu.
-This will take you to the Virtual Server Service Home page.
+Navigate to the Service Home page of Virtual Server.

-• After checking the Use item, you can select a snapshot
+• After checking the Use option, snapshot selection is possible

-• When creating service through snapshot recovery volume, provides recovery snapshot name
+• When creating a service via snapshot recovery volume creation, provide the recovery snapshot name

 • If not selected, an empty volume is created